Siilwyn/css-declaration-sorter/readme.md

 }
 ```

-## Niceness
-- Up-to-date CSS properties fetched from the [MDN Web Platform](https://developer.mozilla.org/).
-- Sort using your own defined order.
-- Nested rules sorting support.
-- Less and SCSS support when combined with either [postcss-scss](https://github.com/postcss/postcss-scss) or [postcss-less](https://github.com/webschik/postcss-less).
-- Thought-out sorting orders out of the box, **approved by their authors**.

-## Sorting orders
+## Built-in sorting orders
-- Alphabetically
+- Alphabetical
-`alphabetically`
+`alphabetical`
 *Default, ordering in a simple alphabetical manner from a - z.*

 - [SMACSS](https://smacss.com/book/formatting#grouping)
 `smacss`
 *Ordering from most important, flow affecting properties, to least important properties.*
-  - Box
+  1. Box
-  - Border
+  2. Border
-  - Background
+  3. Background
-  - Text
+  4. Text
-  - Other
+  5. Other

 - [Concentric CSS](https://github.com/brandon-rhodes/Concentric-CSS)
 `concentric-css`
 *Starts outside the box model, moves inward.*
-  - Positioning
+  1. Positioning
-  - Visibility
+  2. Visibility
-  - Box model
+  3. Box model
-  - Dimensions
+  4. Dimensions
-  - Text
+  5. Text

-- Custom order
-*Provide your own order by passing the location of a JSON file containing an array.*

 ## Usage
 `npm install css-declaration-sorter --save-dev`

 ### CLI
 This module does not include its own CLI but works with the official [PostCSS CLI](https://github.com/postcss/postcss-cli).
-To use the examples below, install `postcss-cli` or prefix with `npx`.
+To use the examples below, the `postcss-cli` package is a required dependency.

 Piping out result from file:
 `postcss input.css --use css-declaration-sorter | cat`